NYSEG and RG&E Donate $275,000 to Food Banks Across New York

 Donation part of company’s effort to support COVID-19 response

-BINGHAMTON, NY — April 16, 2020 — NYSEG, an AVANGRID company, today announced that it has donated $50,000 – the equivalent of 150,000 meals – to Food Bank of Central NY to support the Food Bank’s ongoing response to the COVID-19 situation.
+BINGHAMTON, NY — April 16, 2020 — NYSEG, an AVANGRID company, today announced that it has donated $50,000 – the equivalent of 150,000 meals – to the Food Bank of the Southern Tier to support the Food Bank’s ongoing response to the COVID-19 situation.
 The donation is part of a $2 million commitment by NYSEG’s parent company, AVANGRID, to support national and local programs that are assisting those impacted by COVID-19.

 “While the company has taken a number of steps to put customers first and assist those impacted by the ongoing situation, supporting local organizations such as the Food Bank is an important step in caring for the communities we serve,” said Carl A. Taylor, President and CEO of NYSEG and RG&E.

-Established in 1985, the Food Bank’s mission is to alleviate hunger through nutritious food distribution, education, and advocacy in cooperation with the community.
-As a result, the Food Bank provides more than 15 million pounds of food, or 13 million meals, to hungry families, children and the elderly each year.
-With an expansive service territory, the organization provides food assistance in 11 counties in the central region of the state, including: Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, and St. Lawrence counties.
+Established in 1981, the Food Bank’s mission is to alleviate hunger and eliminate food waste.
+As a result, the Food Bank provides more than 11 million pounds of food each year, working with more than 160 agencies.
+With an expansive service territory, the organization provides assistance to 6 counties in the Southern Tier, including: Broome, Chemung, Schuyler, Steuben, Tioga and Tompkins counties.

-In addition to the $50,000 donation to Food Bank of Central New York, the company announced additional contributions to regional food banks in Western New York, Rochester, the Southern Tier and Northeastern NY.
+In addition to the $50,000 donation to the Food Bank of the Southern Tier, the company announced additional contributions to regional food banks in Western NY, Rochester, Central NY and Northeastern NY.
 The company previously announced last month that it, along with sister company, RG&E, had donated 17,700 N95 and surgical masks to the state’s COVID-19 response effort to assist health care workers on the front lines.
 The company also announced a number of steps it has taken to assist customers that have suffered financial hardships as a result of the virus.